PowerDMARC

 How to Identify Your DKIM Selector

 A common question often raised by domain owners is “How do I find my DKIM selector”?
-In order to find your DKIM selector, all you need to do is:
+The selector is part of the DKIM signature added to your email headers and corresponds to the specific public key record in your DNS.
+In order to find your DKIM selector for an email you received or sent:

-1) Send a test mail to your Gmail account
+1) Send a test mail from the configured domain/service to an account you can access (like Gmail).

 Challenges of Manual DKIM Setup